idnahacks/AD_attack_defend_cheatsheet/README.md

 `Get-NetLocalGroup -ComputerName <computername> -ListGroups`
  - Get members of local groups on a machine (needs local admin privs) `Get-NetLocalGroup -ComputerName <computername> -Recurse`
+ - Find local admins on all machines in the domain (needs admin privileges) `Invoke-EnumerateLocalAdmin`

 #### AD Module
  - Get all groups in the current domains